MostafaHamedd/Course-grade-tracker/README.md

 # Course Tracker App

-#### This Flutter app helps students keep track of their courses and progress. students can add a course, specify their target grade and the app will calculate what they need to score on future assessments in order to reach their
+#### This Flutter app helps students keep track of their courses and progress. students can add a course, specify their target grade and the app will calculate what they need to score on future assessments in order to reach their target grade!
 ## How to use it

 1. ### Open main page